Current lab members

 Matt is currently a UConn junior majoring in Ecology and Evolutionary Biology, with a Minor in Microbiology.
-He is interested in research that takes a genetic approach to understand phenotypic evolution, and in particular, he is curious about the genetic basis of flower diversification.
+He is interested in research that takes a genetic approach to understand phenotypic evolution, and in particular, he is curious about the genetic basis of corolla tube formation and elaboration.
 Outside of the lab he ski races for UConn, and enjoys hiking and other outdoor activities in New England.

 Chang Liu (Volunteer)

 Chang holds a Bachelor degree in Biology from Sichuan University (China), and a Master degree in Plant Systematics from Idaho State University.
 She is our super-capable volunteer.
 She enjoys working with Mimulus plants in the greenhouse and helps us in seed planting, genetic crossing, transgenic screening, and many other greenhouse tasks.